whatisjasongoldstein/beagle/README.md

 # will run as part of the build process, and should
 # return at least one Beagle command (you can put them in a list)
-from beagle.decorators import action from beagle.commands import Page, Copy
+from beagle.decorators import action from beagle.commands import Page, Copy, Sass, Concat

 @action
 def homepage():